Polska / małopolskie

 |Community:||Niepołomice / Niepołomice (before 1939)|

-The name of the original settlement and subsequently the town of Niepołomice is connected with the primeval forest featuring "niepołomy", i.e. trees which are virtually unbreakable.
-The Polish chronicles (by Jan Długosz, Bartosz Paprocki), the archival notes and the court's bills tell an interesting and extensive history of Niepołomice.
-The history of the town dates back to the 13th century, but the oldest monuments were built at Kazimierz Wielki's order in mid-14th century. .
-The hunting castle and The 10,000 Martyrs Catholic Church were built at the king's personal order.
-The first document made out in Niepołomice by Kazimierz Wielki is dated to 1349.
-The castle's purpose was to defend Cracow from invasions threatening from the East, and to guard the ford on the Wisła River.
-The castle was converted to a base for hunting expeditions in the neighbouring primeval forest under king Władysław Jagiełło’s reign who was a great hunting enthusiast.
+The name of the original settlement and, later on, the town of Niepołomice derives from the expression "niepołomy" – the virtually unbreakable trees that used to grow in the surrounding forests.
+Polish chronicles (by Jan Długosz and Bartosz Paprocki), archival notes and the Court's bills tell an interesting and extensive story of Niepołomice.
+The existence of the town can be traced back to the 13th century, but the oldest monuments were built during the reign of Casimir the Great, in the mid-14th century.
+A hunting castle and the Ten Hundred Martyrs Catholic Church were built at the King's personal order.
+The first document issued by Casimir the Great in Niepołomice is dated to 1349.
+The castle's initial purpose was to defend Kraków from invasions from the East and to guard the ford on the Vistula River.
+Under King Władysław Jagiełło, the castle was converted into a base for hunting expeditions in the neighbouring primeval forest, seeing that the king himself was a great enthusiast of hunting.